Departmental vehicle: Railway vehicles

-Railway departmental vehicles are hauled by departmental locomotives and are usually railway wagons used for the transport of works material for the maintenance of railway facilities or wagons used for other internal purposes that have been converted or specially built.
+Railway departmental vehicles are hauled by departmental locomotives.
+They are usually railway wagons used for the transport of works material for the maintenance of railway facilities or wagons used for other internal purposes that have been converted or specially built.
 They usually travel in special work trains, frequently at low speeds.
 Only by exception, and under special measures, do they form part of standard goods trains.

 Commonly used as departmental vehicles are those wagons or coaches that, on account of their age and design, are no longer suited to or permitted to be used in normal service.
 Sometimes they are converted for specific roles.
 Certain departmental vehicles are built for a specific purpose e.g. the transport of ballast or as construction machines.

 In the UK, many departmental vehicles used by British Rail (and later Network Rail) were named after aquatic creatures (such as Shark, Seacow or Mermaid).
-These names started life as Telegraphic codes.
+These names started life as telegraph codes.

 Railcars that have been taken out of regular service are often assigned as railway inspection vehicles, used to inspect trackage or transport construction workers.
 The Hamburg Port Railway has a museum version of such a vehicle.